-Welcome back to another installment of Masa Weekly, friends!
+Welcome back to another installment of Masa Feature, friends!
 We’re back at it with fellow masaphile and puff commander, Justin Crawford (@ipecacfoods).
 In case you missed it, Justin is a home cook performing masa miracles using a hand-cranked mill (that’s right, no Molinito required).

 This week, we remotely tag-teamed red cónico, grown by our longtime partner Don Armando.
 Fun, true story: Don Armando hosted Grammy award-winning singer Miguel and me at his home for a special series called Earthworks produced by Vice.
 Check it out here.
 FWIW, I remain a life-long Miguel fan to this day.